d0rj/pido/README.md

 })
 ```

-this code will worl correctly and will be equivalent of
+this code will work correctly and will be equivalent of

 ```R
 sapply(list(c(1, 2), c(2, 3)), function(x, y) {